-To be held on Friday, 21 and 28 May 2021 in Emerald, Victoria, this two-day masterclass is designed for public sector employees working in communications, community engagement, advocacy, marketing, events, service delivery and project management.
+To be held on 21 & 22 October 2021 in Emerald, Victoria, this two-day masterclass is designed for public sector employees working in communications, community engagement, advocacy, marketing, events, service delivery and project management.

 Setting the Scene

 Knowing the Audience

 Setting Goals and Objectives

 Date & time: Thurs, 21 & Fri, 22 October 2021

 Venue: Board Room, Level 1, 329-331 Belgrave-Gembrook Road, Emerald, Victoria